github/contributors/README.md

 If you need support using this project or have questions about it, please [open up an issue in this repository](https://github.com/github/contributors/issues).
 Requests made directly to GitHub staff or support team will be redirected here to open an issue.
 GitHub SLA's and support/services contracts do not apply to this repository.

+## What is a contributor?

+Contributors have made commits to the specified repository/organization on a default branch.
+The endpoint used may return information that is a few hours old because the GitHub REST API caches contributor data to improve performance.

+GitHub identifies contributors by author email address.
+Contribution counts are grouped by GitHub user, which includes all associated email addresses.
+To improve performance, only the first 500 author email addresses in the repository link to GitHub users.
+The rest will appear as anonymous contributors without associated GitHub user information.

+Find out more in the [GitHub API documentation](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-repository-contributors).

 ## Use as a GitHub Action

 1. Create a repository to host this GitHub Action or select an existing repository.